 (Michael Church, Old and New Music from the Ends of the Silk Route, 2016, 2)

-In November 2016 the programme “New Music from the Ends of Silk Road” was previewed in Dubai and Al Ain and was later presented at Wigmore Hall in London, Mumbai, Hyderabad and at the Jaipur Literature Festival in India. the programme features a flexible line up of artists who are some of AKMI’s most beloved artist-performers from China, Italy and Syria – a performance arranged for a unique combination of instruments which represent the Eastern and Western ends of the historical Silk Route, as well as ancient and contemporary musical cultures.
-These include the pipa, an instrument introduced to China in ancient times that originated in Central Asia; qanun, a core member of any Arabic taht, a variety of frame drums, one of the most ubiquitous instruments in the Muslim world; and saxophones, a European invention that has become a universal instrument used by musicians from South India to South Africa to perform myriad forms of traditional, fusion and contemporary music.
+In November 2016, the programme New Music from Both Ends of the Silk Route was previewed in Dubai and Al Ain and later presented at Wigmore Hall in London, Mumbai, Hyderabad and at the Jaipur Literature Festival in India.
+The programme features a flexible line up of artists, who are some of AKMI’s most beloved artist-performers from China, Italy and Syria – a performance arranged for a unique combination of instruments which represent the Eastern and Western ends of the historical Silk Route, as well as ancient and contemporary musical cultures.
+These include the pipa, an instrument introduced to China in ancient times that originated in Central Asia, qanun, a core member of any Arabic taht, a variety of frame drums, one of the most ubiquitous instruments in the Muslim world, and saxophones, a European invention that became a universal instrument used by musicians from South India to South Africa to perform myriad forms of traditional, fusion and contemporary music.

 Education is at the centre of the Music Initiative’s work.
-The Initiative focuses on developing and testing newly created teaching and learning methodologies, setting up teacher-training mechanisms, operating talent-support centres, and presenting performance and artist-in-residence programmes that provide students an opportunity to experience the creative challenges of intercultural music-making.
+The initiative focuses on developing and testing newly created teaching and learning methodologies, setting up teacher-training mechanisms, operating talent-support centres and presenting performance and artist-in-residence programmes that provide students an opportunity to experience the creative challenges of intercultural music-making.
 Residencies and workshops featuring musicians from the Music Initiative’s artist roster have been presented at many academic and cultural institutions throughout North America and Europe.